Am1n1602/Fin_QA/README.md

 The first command imports company/index metadata, normalizes XBRL facts, extracts segments, imports share prices, ingests filing PDFs into structured chunks, and runs a coverage audit — each step is idempotent and resumable (`--from segments`, `--skip-docs`, `--company TCS`).
-The second builds the BM25 and embedding indexes the retriever needs (`--device cuda` if you have a GPU).
+Run against the maintainer's own dataset, that audit currently reports 100/100 on all 50 NIFTY 50 companies (`python -m finqa_v2.dataset.audit`) — your own build depends on what BSE/NSE currently serves, so re-run it yourself rather than assuming this holds.
+The second command builds the BM25 and embedding indexes the retriever needs (`--device cuda` if you have a GPU).

 Prefer PostgreSQL?
 See [`deployment/README.md`](deployment/README.md) — the repository